 Try using another SIM card.
 Perhaps the one you already used caused the issue.
 After all, messages such as “SIM Not Valid” can also appear when a SIM card is damaged.

 If another SIM card was used with this iPhone until recently (even if its contract expired), the iPhone may need this particular SIM card to be activated.

 One more thing you could do is after removing the SIM-Card and ejecting the SIM-tray, clean them really well with a handkerchief (or something similar), and then put them back inside.

 2. Restart the iPhone

-4. Make an Emergency Call
+4. Fix SIM Not Valid by making an Emergency Call

 6. Use iTunes